-The Great Wall’s busiest weeks of the year come in the first week of May, and the first week of October.
-Due to this huge influx of visitors, May 2nd, or, Oct 2nd could be the busiest day of the year.
+The Great Wall’s busiest weeks of the year come in the first week of May and the first week of October.
+Due to this massive influx of visitors, May 2nd or Oct 2nd could be the year’s busiest day.

 Weekends: weekends typically draw bigger crowds to the Great Wall except over December, January, and February.
-It’s recommended that guests—especially those who have never been to the Great Wall—visit on a weekday.
+It’s recommended that guests—visit on a weekday., especially those who have never been to the Great Wall—

-- Great Wall (Beijing) Weather in February: February remains cold, with the average daytime high creeping up to 5°C. It may possibly snow.
-Sometimes extreme blizzards mixed with snow and freezing rain make Beijing virtually life less, particularly mid-February has a tendency to be really brutal and harsh.
+- In February, Great Wall (Beijing) Weather: February remains cold, with the average daytime high creeping up to 5°C. It may snow.
+Sometimes extreme blizzards mixed with snow and freezing rain make Beijing virtually lifeless, particularly in mid-February tends to be brutal and harsh.
 (Average Max Temperature: 5°C. Average Precipitation: 6mm.)

-- Great Wall (Beijing) Weather in March: Winter is over and it’s early spring in Beijing.
-But still, it is a bit cold and windy, at least during night and early morning.
+- Great Wall (Beijing) Weather in March: Winter is over, and it’s early Spring in Beijing.
+But still, it is a bit cold and windy, at least during the night and early morning.
 And if you plan to go outdoor, you must need a good jacket and clothing that can be layered.
 Snow in March is rare in Beijing, though still possible – especially around the beginning of the month.
 (Average Max Temperature: 12°C. Average Precipitation: 10mm.)

-- Great Wall (Beijing) Weather in April: Beijing weather in April is very pleasant and enjoyable.
-Days are a little warm and nights are gentle cool.
-Flowers are up and blooming, the grass turns green and everything comes to life after long, harsh winter.
+- Great Wall (Beijing) Weather in April: Beijing’s delightful and enjoyable weather.
+Days are a little warm, and nights are gentle cool.
+Flowers are up and blooming, the grass turns green, and everything comes to life after long, harsh winter.
 (Average Max temperature: 20°C. Average Precipitation: 25mm.)

 - Great Wall (Beijing) Weather in May: May is one of Beijing’s loveliest months.
-The temperature ranges from 14-26°C, so it’s usually warm but but still very pleasant, and without the humidity that you’ll find during the summer months.
-Early mornings and nights can be a little cool and you might still need a light jacket.
-It’s an excellent time of year to explore the city’s many parks.
+The temperature ranges from 14-26°C, so it’s usually warm but still enjoyable and without the humidity you’ll find during the summer months.
+Early mornings and nights can be a little cool, and you might still need a light jacket.
+It’s an excellent time to explore the city’s many parks.
 (Average Max Temperature: 26°C. Average Precipitation: 30mm.)

 - Great Wall (Beijing) Weather in June: June days grow warmer.
 It is the beginning of a beautiful summer in Beijing.
-Most days in June are bright, with the sunny blue sky while few days have occasional drizzles.
+Most days in June are bright, with a sunny blue sky, while a few days have occasional drizzles.
 Shorts and sandal season is in full swing, and the month’s long days (the sun sets around 7:45 pm) are perfect for catching the sunset on the Great Wall (Average Max Temperature: 30°C. Average Precipitation: 70mm.)

-- Great Wall (Beijing) Weather in October: Traditionally Beijing’s driest month of the year, October boasts mild to chilly temperatures and crisp autumn air.
+- Great Wall (Beijing) Weather in October: Traditionally, Beijing’s driest month of the year, October, boasts mild to chilly temperatures and crisp autumn air.
 Temps range from 8-19°C, so it’s a good idea to pack a light jacket – though you might not need it.
-The trees’ leaves take an array of colors from crimson red to golden yellow, resulting in a gorgeous masterpiece of nature.
+The trees’ leaves take various colors, from crimson red to golden yellow, resulting in a gorgeous masterpiece of nature.
 Many folks consider this a perfect time to see Beijing.
 (Average Max Temperature 19°C. Average Precipitation: 20mm.)

-- Great Wall (Beijing) Weather in November: Days are getting shorter, chillier.
+- In November, Great Wall (Beijing) Weather: Days are getting shorter, chillier.
 It still has warm, crispy days with gentle breezes and placid nights at the beginning of November.
-The average temperature float around 8 °C and sometimes it drops to very low, especially during nights, reminding us about the coming winter.
+The average temperature floats around eight °C; it drops very low, especially during the night, reminding us about the coming winter.
 A jacket is essential, and a hat is a good idea.
 (Average Max Temperature: 10°C. Average Precipitation: 6mm.)

-- Great Wall (Beijing) Weather in December: Winter arrives in Beijing, with cold temperatures, some infrequent snowfall and continues till March.
+- Great Wall (Beijing) Weather in December: Winter arrives in Beijing with cold temperatures, some infrequent snowfall, and continues till March.
 Wind and temperatures can be bitingly cold.
-The average minimum temperature drops way below the freezing point and frequent wind chill makes it even further severe.
+The average minimum temperature drops way below the freezing point, and frequent wind chill worsens.
 (Average Max Temperature: 4°C. Average Precipitation: 2mm.)

-Beijing and by extension the Great Wall of China has its distinct climatic and weather conditions.
-With colder temperatures, rain, and snow on the Great Wall, it’s important to be aware of weather conditions and when the trails might be susceptible to damage.
-Basically, there are four types of weather to be aware of:
+Beijing and, by extension, the Great Wall of China have their distinct climatic and weather conditions.
+With colder temperatures, rain, and snow on the Great Wall, it’s essential to be aware of weather conditions and when the trails might be susceptible to damage.
+There are four types of weather to be mindful of:

 Great Wall of China Weather Conditions: Snow

-If you visit the Great Wall in winter, you will likely see plenty of snow like snow-capped mountains.
+In winter, you will likely see plenty of snow like snow-capped mountains if you visit the Great Wall.
 However, watch out for the treacherous and slippery icy terrain.

-Wisdom and common sense would prove quite useful in determining where to walk.
-Put on suitable winter gear and equipment to prevent hypothermia and heed to the weather forecasts announcements.
+Wisdom and common sense would prove immensely helpful in determining where to walk.
+Put on suitable winter gear and equipment to prevent hypothermia and heed the weather forecasts announcements.

 A heavy snow forecast, for instance, means the snow has a thickness of up to six inches.
-So much snow can reduce visibility, and also cover the paths, making the terrain highly dangerous.
+So much snow can reduce visibility and cover the paths, making the terrain highly dangerous.

-If forecast warns of blizzards, do not attempt walking the Great Wall.
-The slippery ground and the near-zero visibility challenges and disorients even the most experienced hikers.
+If the forecast warns of blizzards, do not attempt walking the Great Wall.
+The slippery ground and the near-zero visibility challenge and disorients even the most experienced hikers.

 Great Wall of China Weather Conditions: Wind